 It doesn’t.
 Organizational size is not a factor in evaluating applicants.
 Funding decisions are based on alignment with United Way NCA’s priorities and the applicant’s ability to demonstrate tangible, measurable results.

-Unfortunately, any feedback received from last year’s grant application will not be relevant to this year’s process.
-Based on the volume of applications we typically receive, we will not be able to provide individualized feedback to member nonprofits on their specific proposals.
+Unfortunately, any feedback received from past grant applications will not be relevant to the process in the future.
+Based on the volume of applications we typically receive, we will not be able to provide individualized feedback to partner nonprofits on their specific proposals.
 However, at the conclusion of this grants process, we will collect and summarize the most frequently occurring comments and feedback observed by our grant reviewers and publish the comments to our website.

 The application process is overseen by United Way NCA in partnership with its Regional Councils, eight groups of highly-engaged external professionals comprised of board, corporate, nonprofit and community representatives.
 External reviewers are selected from academia and the public and private sectors based upon their experience and knowledge of community need; diversity was also an important factor, as we wanted to ensure the entire region was represented.